leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 - There's something really powerful about exploring the meaning of meaning
   - Thinking about the objects around us, the meaning they might hold for others that is lost on us
    - e.g. a brick on a street might have significance for someone, but we'll walk past it without knowing.
-    - Situations like this happen all the time and we're unaware
+   - Situations like this happen all the time and we're unaware.
+There's something really powerful there to explore
+   - Stories can inject meaning into an object
+   - There's also so many uses of an object.
+In one case it can be dangerous, in another nobody cares.
+It's complicated on how the meta labeling of these happens

 - Are we going too quick in some areas?
   - Many ideas and concepts require context to be understood, and there's nuance in everything
   - Is there a case to be made that we should go slower?
+  - I think it's less of a case that people are gullible
-  - People have grown so cynical they don't know who to trust
+  - Instead, people have grown so cynical they don't know who to trust

 - We each have lots of hidden selves, depending on the context
   - The way I am with you vs an entrepreneur vs a board meeting is all different
   - Different power dymanic, expectations
+  - Some of these groups don't even know about each other
   - Don't think it's overtly hidden, just not relevant for differnt context

 - The gap between reality and simulation is shrinking
   - Technologically we're better able to model and measure the world around us with greater resolution
   - The robots and tech that are navigating reality are using models, as we do
-  - The machine does not know the difference between a game simulation and actually driving on the road
+  - The machine does not know the difference between a game simulation that is teaching it to drive and actually driving on the road
-  - All the things that fiction can invoke in you are entirely real, but coming from something fake
+  - All the things that fiction can invoke in you are entirely real, authentic reactions, but they are coming from something fake

-- The most persuasive argument I've heard about consciousness comes from [Jeff Hawkins](https://loupventures.com/002-jeff-hawkins/ "Jeff") and it comes from memory prediction
+- The most persuasive argument I've heard about consciousness comes from [Jeff Hawkins](https://loupventures.com/002-jeff-hawkins/ "Jeff") and it is about memory prediction
   - If you see my shoes, you'll associate that with me.
-If you see my shoes and then see someone else, you'll get emotional surprise
+If you see my shoes and then see someone else, you'll get an emotional surprise.
+That adjusts the mental model you have, so you have an updating model of reality
   - How this model of reality we hold interacts with the real world and is getting continuous feedback
   - Where technology is trending is where the line between model and reality is thinning

+- If you think about finding opportunity between abundance and scarcity
+  - In the late 90s everyone was producing blogs and providing information online, the scarce thing was being able to find that needle in the haystack, ergo Google was created
+  - Today given the abundance of tools we have in editing where the simulacrum and reality keeps shrinking, the scarce thing is being able to detect veracity
-- Increasing weight placed on tools that can detect veracity
+    - Increasing weight of value will be placed on tools that can detect veracity in deepfakes, photo edits etc
-  - deepfakes are getting better
-  - race between deception and detection
+    - Race between deception and detection

 - I'm not in the [Nick Bostrom](https://samharris.org/ "Nick") or [Sam Harris](https://samharris.org/ "Sam") camp for artificial general intelligence.
 I'm more in [David Deutsch's](https://en.wikipedia.org/wiki/David_Deutsch "David") camp
   - Bostrom, along with other very smart people, is concerned about us becoming paper clip factories and being harvested by sentient machines that have run amok
-    - We're approaching high accuracy in being able to construct text from machines that would fool most people
+    - We're approaching high accuracy in being able to construct text from machines that would fool most people, beat humans at games etc
-  - Deutsch makes argument that the more dangerous thing is not AI run amok but the average teenager
+  - Deutsch makes the argument that the more dangerous thing is not AI run amok but the average teenager
-    - Inside a simulation you can have all the tools that you give it, but won't have tools that are outside the system
+    - Inside a simulation, the simulation can have all the tools that you give it, but it won't have tools that are outside the simulation and it can't create tools outside of the system
-    - Even when AI can create something that would fool most people into thinking it was created by a human, it's all still constrained by the system
+    - Even when AI can create something that would pass a Turing Test and be able to fool most people into thinking it was created by a human, it's still constrained by the system
     - If you accept the premise that the AI is within a simulation, they can't come out of the simulation's constraints